mm80843/T3.5/docs/keyword_icu.md

 * The removal of airborne SARS-CoV-2 and other microbial bioaerosols by air filtration on COVID-19 surge units - [LINK](article_conway-morris_removal_2021)
 * The impact of COVID-19 and strategies for mitigation and suppression in low- and middle-income countries - [LINK](article_walker_impact_2020)
 * A Comprehensive Review of the COVID-19 Pandemic and the Role of IoT, Drones, AI, Blockchain, and 5G in Managing its Impact - [LINK](article_chamola_comprehensive_2020)
-* A Global Survey of Infection Control and Mitigation Measures for Combating the Transmission of COVID-19 Pandemic in Buildings Under Facilities Management Services - [LINK](article_sarvari_global_2022)
 * SARS-CoV-2 RNA detection of hospital isolation wards hygiene monitoring during the Coronavirus Disease 2019 outbreak in a Chinese hospital - [LINK](article_wang_sars-cov-2_2020)
 * Real-world data show that filters clean COVID-causing virus from air - [LINK](article_thompson_real-world_2021)
 * COVID-19: Risk assessment and mitigation measures in healthcare and non-healthcare workplaces - [LINK](article_fawzy_covid-19_2021)